The engobe on this stainless steel spoon has not cracked in drying or firing. How?

 Wednesday 9th July 2014

-This is a stainless steel spoon that has been dipped into a ceramic insight-live.com/glossary/35">engobe that has been flocculated using powdered epsom salts.
-Without the salts the slip completely runs off leaving only a film.
-But with the right amount it stays on the spoon in an even layer (as a gel), then hardens as it dewaters (left) and finally dries completely (right) with no cracks!
-It fired to cone 03 with no cracks.
-If this were fired high enough it would transform to a glaze.
-But it would craze.
-Special low expansion frits are available to make enamels for metals.
+This spoon was dipped into a ceramic dipping engobe, L3954B.
+It contains no insight-live.com/material/228">CMC gum, it was only flocculated using powdered Epsom salts.
+Without the Epsom salts, the engobe runs off, leaving only a film.
+But, when turned into a thixotropic slurry, it stays on the spoon in an even layer (as a gel), then hardens as it dewaters (left) and finally dries completely (right).
+With no cracks!
+It also fires to cone 03 with no cracks.
+Of course, if this were fired high enough, it would begin to shrink, crack, crawl, melt and then craze, ceasing to be an engobe.
+Of course, special low-expansion frits and additives and mixing, preparation and application techniques make enamels, which do melt, possible for metals.

 Pages that reference this post in the Digitalfire Reference Library: